-- A letter of interest of no more than two single-spaced pages, and specifying for which Institute you are applying
+A letter of interest of no more than two single-spaced pages, and specifying to which Institute you are applying

 Applications are reviewed by a selection committee that advises the program director and executive director before they make the final decision.

 For further information or guidance about applying, please contact IJNR at Contact@IJNR.org.